 Suppl.
 Fig. 6: Relative abundance – regional box-plot distribution

-Dinoflagellata (34% of total - sequencing depth normalized – reads) and Chlorophyta (27%) dominated the protist community (even after excluding Syndinales) in the euphotic zone.
+Across all samples, Dinoflagellata (34% of total sequencing depth-normalized reads) and Chlorophyta (27%) dominated the protist community (even after excluding Syndinales) in the euphotic zone.
 Ochrophyta (mainly diatoms and Pelagophyceae) and Haptophyta were the other most important phytoplankton taxa, while Radiolaria (4.2%), MAST (3.7 %) and Ciliophora (3.2%) contributed most among the heterotrophic groups (Suppl.
 Fig. S9A).
-Although these divisions were consistently dominant, their relative contribution and particularly, their composition at class and finer taxonomic resolution varied between water masses and regions (Fig. 5A).
+Although such divisions were consistently dominant, their relative contributions and particularly, their composition at class and finer taxonomic resolution varied between water masses and regions (Fig. 5A).

 In STW for instance, where Dinoflagellate and Chlorophyta co-dominated the community (30% of sequences each), Mamiellophyceae accounted for the vast majority of reads affiliated to Chlorophyta (>95%) while Chloropicophyceae represented only a minor fraction of sequences affiliated to this division (Fig. 5A).
 Prymnesiophyceae, diatoms and Pelagophyceae (3-5% each) ranked next having similar mean relative abundance as heterotrophic Marine Stramenopiles (MAST, 5%), RAD-A (Radiolaria, 3%) and ciliates (Spirotrichea) (Fig. 5A).
 Cryptophycea (2%), Dictyochophyceae (1%) and Chrysophyceae (1%) represented a smaller fraction of the phytoplankton community in STW.

 In SAW, the community was clearly dominated by Dinoflagellata/Dinophyceae (40% total reads).
-Chlorophyta (18%), Ochrophyta (15%) and Haptophyta (12%) followed with more even share of reads compared to STW (Fig. 5A).
-At class level, Chloropicophyceae (14%) rather than Mamiellophyceae was the most abundant group of Green algae followed by Prymnesiophyceae (12%), diatoms (8%) and Pelagophyceae (6%) (Fig. 5A).
+Followed by Chlorophyta (18%), Ochrophyta (15%) and Haptophyta (12%) with more even share of the total number of reads compared to STW (Fig. 5A).
+At class level, Chloropicophyceae (14%) rather than Mamiellophyceae was the most abundant group of green algae followed by Prymnesiophyceae (12%), diatoms (8%) and Pelagophyceae (6%) (Fig. 5A).
 The heterotrophic component in SAW was dominated by MAST (6%) followed by ciliates (3%) while the relative contribution of Radiolaria in the euphotic zone was minor (<0.5%) and mainly attributed to Polycystinea (Fig. 5A).

 The composition of the protistan community in the broader STF presented intermediate characteristics between ST and SA waters (Fig. 5A).
 As in SAW, Dinoflagellates (39%) dominated the community although the contribution of Chlorophyta (26%) was on average higher and closer to levels found in STW.
-Accordingly, Mamiellophyceae was the second most abundant class (17%), but Chloropicophyceae (10%), and Prasino-Clade V (1.5%) made also substantial contribution.
-Ochrophyta (12%) accounted for a similar fraction of phytoplankton reads as in STW and SAW, but was clearly dominated by Diatoms (10%) with Pelagophyceae (2%) and Dictyochophyceae (0.5%) representing a minor fraction of this division.
-The heterotrophic component was dominated by MAST (5%) and Ciliates (4%) while contribution of radiolarian (<0.2%) was on average lower than in STW and SAW (Fig. 5A).
+Accordingly, Mamiellophyceae was the second most abundant class (17%), but Chloropicophyceae (10%), and Prasino-Clade V (1.5%) made also substantial contributions.
+Ochrophyta (12%) accounted for a similar fraction of phytoplankton reads as in STW and SAW, but in STF was clearly dominated by Diatoms (10%) with Pelagophyceae (2%) and Dictyochophyceae (0.5%) representing minor fractions of this division.
+The heterotrophic component was dominated by MAST (5%) and ciliates (4%) while the contribution of radiolarians (<0.2%) was on average lower than in STW and SAW (Fig. 5A).